 Last call!
 Don’t miss the final batch of our bestselling holiday blend, Lights on Jackson.
-This coffee thinks it’s an orange cognac.
-From your first sip, you’ll taste orange cognac and caramelly, oaky bourbon spice, with a buttery finish like marshmallow cream.
-With a profile that’s sweet, creamy, and sparkly at once, like a cognac or fancy fruity liqueur, Broadcast’s Lights on Jackson is a toast-worthy addition to any festive gathering.
+This coffee thinks it’s an orange cognac, with a nose of boozy citrus, a caramelly, oaky bourbon spice, with a buttery finish like marshmallow cream.
+With a profile that’s sweet, creamy, and sparkly at once, like fancy fruity liqueur, Broadcast Coffee’s Lights on Jackson is a toast-worthy way to keep the holiday spirit flowing.

 Funny enough, this “holiday blend” is comprised of a single origin Myanmar— it was just too good to blend.
 Myanmar, once known as Burma, sits on the Bay of Bengal in SE Asia.
-Known to the West primarily for its recent political upheaval, Myanmar has been busy making up for lost time: its 200-year-old coffee industry (began in the 1800s, under British rule) has been quietly flourishing.
 Brews from Myanmar turn heads because they sit within the sweet spot between African and Indonesian profiles.
 Myanmar coffees are full of fruit, like Africans, paired with an earthy complexity like Sumatrans.
 When naturally-processed, like this one, they're often rich and syrupy in texture, with clean and distinct flavors, and a unique, cider-like sparkle.
 Named for the warm, inviting glow of Broadcast Coffee’s first cafe on Jackson Street in Seattle, this sparkly-sweet cup is a celebration of how coffee brings us together.

 The holidays may be over, but with a roast like this, we can keep the lights on a little longer.
 Our bestselling Lights on Jackson is complex, sophisticated, oh-so-sippable— and about to be roasted for the very last time!
 Don't miss your chance to capture Broadcast's orange cognac coffee, a sip of Seattle's mid-winter magic.